-Subject Code AR715 Subject Title Tl nesis Pro ogramming LTP 2 0 20 Credit 2 Subject Category DC Year 2^{ND} Semester III
+Subject Code AR715 Subject Title - TI hesis Pro ogramming - LTP 2 0 20 Credit 2 Subject Category DC Year 2nd Semester III

 To introduce students to literature review, research processes, techniques and colloquial arguments, so as to help them finalise a topic for their thesis in the subsequent semester.
 Two seminars would be conducted in the course of the semester to initiate the process of literature review related to their areas of interest culminating in selection of an appropriate thesis topic.
+After the course, students will be able to develop the skill to select an issue based problem for further research study.